JONSASSE/432-2018/slides/class23/README.md

 As another example, some people tried using age-adjusted mortality to predict years lost rate, but if you divide the years lost rate into several ordinal categories, it's not hard to wind up in a situation where age-adjusted mortality is perfectly separated, so that if you know the mortality, it automatically specifies the years lost rate category in these data.

+5. I corrected a few errors on slide 52 of the [Class 20 Slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class20), where I had switched the coefficients for the truncated Poisson and logistic regression models, and where I had used min, when I meant max.

 ## Discussion of the Minute Paper after Class 22

 Thank you for completing the Minute Paper.
 I really appreciate the feedback.